The Best Place to Stay in Calgary for History Buffs|Palliser Hotel

 The Palliser Hotel was constructed for $1 million and cast in Edwardian Commercial-style architecture.
 The sandstone building material is a unique feature of the city.
 Follow the link to learn more about the Sandstone City Legacy and vote for your favourite building.

 This was a break from the traditional Chateau-style hotels for which the Canadian Pacific Railway is famed.
-Said to be inspired by prairie grain elevators, it was referred to by locals as the castle by the tracks.
+Said to be inspired by prairie grain elevators, it was nicknamed the castle by the tracks by locals.

 The name Palliser was selected to commemorate Captain John Palliser.
 He led the famed British expedition, exploring Western Canada between 1857 and 1860.
 They collected astronomical, meteorological, geological and magnetic data.
 Describing the flora, fauna, and inhabitants to assess if the area was suitable for settlement.